AcenoTecnologia/tuxniffer/testing.md

     - Check if the program closes correctly;

 ## Intermediate Usage

+Users that want to explore and take advantage of the software capabilities, but will not stress it to its limits.

 - Radio Mode: 20 - IEEE 802.15.4 2.4GHz; Channel: 25;
 - For YAML cases the execution command should be `./snifferCPP -i config.yaml`;